codecov/gazebo/README.md

 Note: The first run of `yarn start` may take 5-10 minutes to finish building.

 The page will reload when you make edits.
 There is a local proxy to the staging API so you can develop against it.
-You can overwrite it by creating a `.env.local` file with it with the following:
+You can overwrite it by creating a `.env.development.local` file with it with the following:

 ```text
 PROXY_TO=http://localhost:5100